Home » London » London Dungeon tickets

 By Bus

-Transport for London Bus route numbers 211, 77, 381, and RV1 can get you closer to the attraction.
+Transport for London Bus routes 211, 77, 381, and RV1 can get you closer to the attraction.

-Unfortunately, the London Dungeon doesn’t have parking of its own.
+The London Dungeon doesn’t have parking spots of its own.

-However, you can park at Q-Park Westminster car park located 1 km (.6 miles) from the attraction.
+You can park at Q-Park Westminster car park, which is 1 km (0.6 miles) from the attraction.

 For up to two hours, it will cost you £17 and for up to three hours, £25.